notken12/arcadecord/README.md

 https://github.com/notken12/arcadecord/issues

-* Set process id for discord snowflake generator to prevent game ids from being the same
 * Add more games
 * Add settings ui
-* Log player actions to Azure Application Insights
-* Allow players to only invite certain people to games
 * Add unique IDs to every action and turn
 * Add feedback center
-* Log actions and turns
 * Add support for turns not in order of players

 ## How this works